FREQUENTLY ASKED QUESTIONS

 Q: How long have you been a photographer?

 A: I've been shooting for nearly 20 years and I started shooting weddings in 2006.
-When I started, I was self-taught, but I have since then minored in photography, been to numerous workshops, and read countless books.
+When I started, I was self-taught, but I have since minored in photography, been to numerous workshops, and read countless books.
 "Once a person stops learning new things, life gets boring."

 Q: Do you take credit cards?